Vanderhoof/alembic-dddl/README.md

     WHERE order_date > current_date - interval '30 days';
 ```

-Step 2: Wrap your in a `DDL` class:
+Step 2: Wrap your script in a `DDL` class:

 ```python
 # myapp/models.py